yaananth/ChatMock/README.md

 ## Notes
 If you wish to have the fastest responses, I'd recommend setting `--reasoning-effort` to low, and `--reasoning-summary` to none.
-All parameters and choices can be seen by sending `python chatmock.py serve --h`
+All parameters and choices can be seen by sending `python chatmock.py serve --h` The context size of this route is also larger than what you get access to in the regular ChatGPT app.

 **When the model returns a thinking summary, the model will send back thinking tags to make it compatible with chat apps.
 If you don't like this behavior, you can instead set `--reasoning-compat` to legacy, and reasoning will be set in the reasoning tag instead of being returned in the actual response text.**